 Unexcused absences will not be tolerated.
-If the student is unable to attend school for any reason, the PD or other school official must be notified directly.
+If the student is unable to attend class, online class (when applicable), lab or clinic for any reason, the PD or other school official must be notified directly.
 Unexcused absences must be made up as outlined by the PD.
 The following are considered unexcused absences/behaviors: